 Love goes beyond feeling passionate about someone and involves making a choice to be committed and always have that person's best interest at heart.
 Don't confuse a biological chemical reaction for real love.
 That's just setting yourself up for pain down the road.

-If you're interested in reading more about dating with purpose, check out the article on Common Dating Mistakes.
+If you're interested in reading more about dating with purpose, check out the article on Principles for Healthy Dating.
 If you've fallen into any of these dating pitfalls, talking to a counselor can help you heal past hurts and see the future more clearly.